crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/EhrDatatype.rst

 .. java:method:: public abstract JSONObject toJSON()
    :outertype: EhrDatatype

-   To json.
+   Get the json structure representing the current state of this datatype.

-   :return: the JSON object
+   :return: the JSON structure representing the current state of this datatype